TonioGela/blog/content/just.en/index.md

 OMG, the blog is live! :scream: And this is the first article! :scream:

 This first article will be about [Just] a **command-line** tool I recently discovered that immediately became essential in many work projects.
-Since it's a tool written in **Rust** it's fast, it's well designed and documented, it features colored output and it's an essential step in your terminal's _hypsterization_ process!
+Since it's a tool written in **Rust**, it's fast, it's well designed and documented, it features colored output, and it's an essential step in your terminal's _hypsterization_ process!

 Let's suppose you've just deployed your application via `scp` (_sigh!_) on one of your work's machines.
 Maybe your application was already built using tools like [Decline], so it's already capable of parsing command-line options and flags and printing a complete help like: